pepmartinez/keuss/docusaurus/docs/04-Usage/05-buckets.md

 * At `pop/reserve` time full objects are read into mem, and then individual payloads returned from there.
 Both commits and pops are just marked in memory and then flushed every state_flush_period millisecs, or when the bucked is exhausted.
 * Buckets remain unmodified since they are created in terms of the payloads they contain: a `pop()` or `ko/ok` would only mark payloads inside buckets as read/not-anymore-available, but buckets are never splitted nor merged.

-Thus, it is important to call `drain()` on queues of this backend: this call ensures all pending write buckets are interted in mongodb, and also ensures all in-memory buckets left are completely read (served through pop/reserve).
+Thus, it is important to call `drain()` on queues of this backend: this call ensures all pending write buckets are inserted in mongodb, and also ensures all in-memory buckets left are completely read (served through pop/reserve).

 Also, there is little difference in performance and I/O between `pop` and `reserve/commit`; performance is no longer a reason to prefer one over the other.